-- 5.19 You cannot defer (suspend study) by withdrawing and re-registering if: - it is beyond the final deferral date or you are completing a resit of the examination or re-submission of the End of Module Assessment (EMA); or - the module you are studying is in its final year of presentation. - 5.20 Some modules offer the option of assessment banking to students who defer (suspend study).
-This means that you keep the scores from assessments you have already completed and carry these forward to the future presentation of the same module so long as this starts within 13 months of your original module presentation.
-You will then complete the outstanding assessment requirements of the future presentation.
+- 5.17 To be eligible to use any Fee Credit awarded from a deferral, you must return to study within 13 months of the start date of the original presentation of the module you withdrew from.
+If you use a Fee Credit towards your new module presentation and you subsequently withdraw from it, you will not be eligible for a further Fee Credit for that module.
+Please refer to the Fee Rules for the academic year of the module from which you are withdrawing to check your eligibility and deadlines for any fee credit. - 5.18 If you are registered on a qualification and you cannot complete all the necessary study before the qualification completion date, deferral from your module would mean you will not be able to complete that qualification.
+In such cases, deferral may be unsuitable.
+You should contact your Student Support Team to discuss what options are available to you.
+Your qualification completion date is displayed in Your Record in StudentHome. - 5.19 You cannot defer from a module by withdrawing and re-registering if: - it is after the final deferral date - you are completing a resit of the examination or re-submission of the End of Module Assessment (EMA); or - the module you are studying is in its final year of presentation. - 5.20 Some modules offer the option of assessment banking to students who defer.
+This means that you keep the scores from the assessment you have already completed and carry the assignment scores forward to the future presentation of the same module, so long as this starts within 13 months of your original module presentation.
+You will then complete the outstanding assignments within the future presentation.
 You should check with your Student Support Team if the module you are studying provides this option, and should read the Assessment Banking Rules carefully.
-You will need to discuss whether assessment banking is appropriate for your circumstances with your Student Support Team. - 5.21 You cannot apply to enrol or register to resume a module with assessment banking if the module has already started unless a late registration is approved by your Student Support Team. - 5.22 Please refer to the Fee Rules for the academic year of the module from which you are withdrawing to check deadlines and your eligibility for any fee refund or fee credit, including guidance on eligibility for Discretionary Fee Credits.
+You will need to discuss whether assessment banking is appropriate for your circumstances with your Student Support Team. - 5.21 You cannot apply to enrol or register to resume a module with assessment banking if the new presentation of the module has already started, unless late registration is approved by your Student Support Team. - 5.22 Please refer to the Fee Rules for the academic year of the module from which you are withdrawing to check deadlines and your eligibility for any fee refund or fee credit, including guidance on eligibility for Discretionary Fee Credits.